Margaret Haughery: State funeral

 The funeral cortege assembled at the asylum included 13 priests, headed by Archbishop Napoléon-Joseph Perché (third Archbishop of New Orleans).
 New Orleans Mayor Benjamin Flanders led the funeral procession and two Lieutenant Governors of Louisiana were pallbearers, George L. Walton and W.A.
 Robertson.
 Thousands, including prominent politicians, businessmen, and other members of the clergy, attended her funeral.

 Orphans from all the city's asylums were present, black and white, along with the historic Mississippi fire brigade (of which she was an honorary member) and nuns of numerous orders, as well as close friends and admirers.
 The streets, sidewalks, balconies, and windows were thronged with mourners.
 These included three generals, clergymen of all denominations, and city representatives.
 The cortege passed the New Orleans Stock Exchange at noon.
 Members suspended proceedings, left the room and came down to the sidewalk.
 St. Patrick's Church (New Orleans, Louisiana) was so thronged that the pallbearers had great difficulty getting the remains through the centre aisle.

-Requiem Mass was celebrated by Most Reverend Monsignor Allen with Archbishop Perché reading the prayers after Mass.
-Her friend Father Hubert gave the sermon.
+Requiem Mass was celebrated by Francis Avery Allen, with Archbishop Perché reading the prayers after Mass.
+Her friend Thirion gave the sermon.
 She was buried in the same Saint Louis Cemetery No. 2 tomb with her great friend Sister Francis Regis, the Sister of Charity who died in 1862 and with whom Margaret co-operated in all her early work for the poor.

 Margaret's will was filed for probate on the following Monday.
 In her will she left everything to charities, without distinction of religion, for widows, orphans, and the elderly.
 She left all her wealth to charities with the exception of the bakery, which she bequeathed to her foster son, Bernard Klotz.

 When Margaret died and her will was read, the people found that, with all her giving, she had still saved a great deal of money, and she left every cent of it to the different orphan asylums of the city; each one of them was given something.
 Whether the orphanages were for white children or black, for Jews, Catholics, or Protestants, made no difference; for Margaret always said, "They are all orphans alike."
 Margaret's will was signed with a cross instead of a name as she never learned to read or write.
-Her signature was a poignant reminder of her humble beginnings, great business successes and mark on humanity, despite her inability to read or write.